meeg-lab/meeg-lab.github.io/_teaching/cheatsheets.md

 ---
-title: Cheat Sheets to Workflow Guides"
+title: Cheat Sheets to Workflow Guides
 kind: "Resources"
 level: "All levels"
 lede: "Resources that we recommend to use."